English

 In lower voltage areas, measurements can be taken wearing minimal PPE, including gloves and protective eyewear.
 A complete list of PPE categories, as defined by the National Fire Protection Association (NFPA) Standard 70E, are available in Table 130.7(C)(16).
 Greater electrical hazards require PPE with a higher arc rating that is able to withstand an arc-flash incident.

-How to verify a T6 Electrical Tester with the PRV240FS
+How to Verify a T6 Electrical Tester with the PRV240FS

 1. Make sure your test leads are clipped securely into their slots on the back of the FieldSense tester.